aiven/aiven-docs/docs/products/metrics/howto/migrate-m3db-thanos.md

 :::important
 To prevent conflicts during replication:

-- Avoid creating or deleting databases on the source service during migration.
+- Avoid creating, deleting, or modifying namespaces on the source service during migration.
 - Avoid making network or configuration changes that can disrupt the ongoing connection between the source and target databases, such as modifying firewall rules or altering trusted sources.